starchturrets/windows-shenanigans/guide.md

 # Defender / Smartscreen

 Disable Automatic Sample Submission.

-Disable Check Apps and Files.
+If not using Smart App Control, disable Check Apps and Files.

 # Edge Optional Features

-Go through `edge://settings/privacy` and disable all optional features.
+Go through `edge://settings/privacy` and disable all optional features as well as Smartscreen for Edge.

 # Widgets / Live Tiles

-These make potentially unneeded connections back to Microsoft, but from what I've seen they do not send sensitive user data back.
+These make potentially unneeded connections back to Microsoft, but from what I've seen they do not appear to send sensitive user data back.
 However, if you wish to disable them:

 **Computer Configuration > 	Windows Components > Widgets > AllowWidgets** should be set to **Disabled**.